5. Structured responses

 """

-Lace that into our request.
+Run that cell and then place the variable into our request.

 response = client.chat.completions.create(